translations-com/OneLink-API/OneLink_API.md

 5. The OneLink® Platform composes the Spanish page, and returns it to the origin server.

-6. The origin server renders the Spanish page in the browser.
+6. The origin server returns the Spanish page back to the browser that requsted it.

-This model achieves anonymity from the client-server relationship since it is not connected to the exchange between browser and server.
+This model achieves anonymity from the typical proxy relationship since it is not connected to the exchange between browser and server.
 The server itself appears in every way as the source of the translated site.
 When content is requested from the server it is served directly to the client’s browser with no interim contact with a OneLink® proxy.
-Few circumstances mandate implementation of this sort of architecture, but it is available to clients who wish to isolate OneLink® completely from that dialog.
-Those who implement this alternative are required to host the OneLink® Platform directly inside their IT architecture, which entails a deeper involvement of internal IT resources than may be desirable for many clients.
+Of course, to implement this you would host the OneLink® Platform directly inside your IT architecture.
+This is just one example, and you can use the API without hosting the platform yourself.

 # Getting Started

 ## Why would you use the OneLink API?

-Translation needs are very diverse within most companies.
+Translation needs are diverse within most companies.
 Requirements may come from a variety of sources and go to various target applications.
 Typically, clients’ website content and external applications like email are considered separately, yet both require translated content to function in a global environment.
 Website content, once translated, seems to span a company’s entire ERP cycle from marketing and sales through to training and support.

 ### Examples: